 Just a precision, I wished to remain anonymous for this simply because I know I will receive hate messages for breeding smaller Pomeranians and I don’t want to spend hours over the next weeks to explain myself especially because I just did it in the lines above.
 I understand why some people wouldn’t do it, try to understand why I would.

 Listen to old-school breeders, nobody should breed smaller Pomeranians.
 Listen to newcomers in the dog breeding industry, follow the trend and do it because if you don’t, someone else will.
 What I personally believe after reading these stories from established Pomeranian breeders is pretty simple: have your dogs’ health in mind first and foremost.

-If you are completely confident into breeding slightly smaller Pomeranians that get through life with no extraordinary health issue, it is fine.
-If they are not conform to the official standard because of their too small size, just make it clear and don’t try to be misleading!
-Chances are, someone who wants a tiny Pom will not really care about the official Kennel Club standard.
+If you are completely confident in breeding slightly smaller Pomeranians that get through life with no extraordinary health issue, it is fine.
+If they do not conform to the official standard because of their too-small size, just make it clear and don’t try to be misleading!
+Chances are someone who wants a tiny Pom will not really care about the official Kennel Club standard.

-Breeding smaller Pomeranians is happening, it is reality.
-Let’s make sure it does not get too out of hands and stays focus on the poms’ health, regardless of the body size.
+Breeding smaller Pomeranians are happening, it is reality.
+Let’s make sure it does not get too out of hand and stays focus on the poms’ health, regardless of the body size.

-Want to jump in the conversation?
+Want to jump into the conversation?
 Use the comment box below and tell us what you think!

 7 comments on “Breeders Talk: Breeding Smaller Pomeranians For More Money?”